bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 70°
-- Partly Cloudy
+- Clear
-- 80% humidity
+- 79% humidity
 - 6 mph wind
-- 38% cloud cover
+- 30% cloud cover
-- 46 AQI 🟩
+- 45 AQI 🟩
-- 2.12 inches of rain expected in the next 48 hours
+- 2.28 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>